pedro-gaspar/pedrogaspar.eu/content/about.md

 🏠 I live in a small town near Oporto, Portugal, called Penafiel.

-👷 I work at Beyond Pricing, with a bunch of great people, helping to build the best tool for Vacation Rental in the whole world and nearby planets.
+👷 I work at Remote, with an amazing group of kind folks, helping companies and employees from anywhere work remotly in every corner of planet Earth.

 🚀 I'm currently learning and writing about Elixir during the night